Why Are Amber Eyes So Rare?

 The Genetics of Amber Eyes

 Amber eyes are rare and unique because they possess a relatively low concentration of melanin, particularly eumelanin.
 The genetic variations that result in amber eyes involve a complex interplay of multiple genes.
-One of the key genes associated with amber eyes is OCA2, which influences the production of melanin in the iris.
-Variations in the OCA2 gene can lead to reduced melanin production, resulting in lighter eye colors such as green, hazel, and amber.

 Environmental Factors